30+ Things To Know When Planning a Beach Wedding

 5. Ditch the heels.

-Expert tip: No matter which shoe option you choose, getting the right aisle runner will help keep your feet cool on the way to the altar.
-Thick flower petals or fabric work like a charm.
+Expert tip: No matter what shoes you wear, an aisle runner will help keep your feet cool on the way to the altar.
+Thick flower petals or soft fabric do the trick beautifully.

-Are you a guest considering what to wear to a beach wedding?
-We've got you covered!
-We also cover the most frequently asked questions about beach wedding attire later in this post.
+Attending as a guest?
+We’ve got you covered!
+Check out some frequently asked questions about beach wedding attire later in this post.

 1. Get a beach permit if needed.

-Though this isn’t always required, it is worth your time to do some research, so you avoid any unnecessary problems down the line.
-Find out about noise regulations in both private and public settings, so you can make the proper arrangements.
+This isn’t always required, but it’s worth looking into ahead of time to avoid any last-minute surprises.
+Check for noise regulations in both public and private settings so you can make the right arrangements.

 3. Arrange sturdy seating.

-5. Add in colors to contrast the light color of the sand.
+5. Add pops of color to contrast with the sand.

 6. Shop local for destination weddings.